Debt has a way of racking up. Between a mortgage, car loan, credit cards and student loans, the average American household owed $131,431 in 2017.1

 - Get organized Make a list of all the debt you have.
 Create a spreadsheet that includes the name of the lender, how much each balance is, what the interest rate is, and the length of the loan term.

 - Make a plan Which debt will you work on first?
-Financially speaking, it's smartest to pay off the loan with the highest interest rate first.
+Financially speaking, it's smartest to pay off the loan or credit card with the highest interest rate first.
 However, paying off smaller balances provides a sense of accomplishment, which can encourage you to stick with it.
 The choice is yours; just remember to make all payments on time each month.

 - Open a separate account When you're serious about paying off debt, it's easier to deposit your side-hustle money into a separate savings account.
 If your personal checking account gets an influx of cash, it's harder to keep track of it.
 You may even be more likely to spend it.